payoub/creditorwatch-interview/README.md

 ## Running the project

-This project uses docker and all configuration is stored in the .docker directory.
+This project uses docker and all configuration is stored in the docker directory.

 To launch the project run the following from the root directory: